finos/common-domain-model/README.md

 ## Governance

-The CDM `governance framework <contribution.html#governance>`_ regulates the development of the CDM in open source.
+The CDM [governance framework](https://cdm.docs.rosetta-technology.io/source/contribution.html#governance) regulates the development of the CDM in open source.

 ## Scope